The Ministry and the Past

-Das Amt und die Vergangenheit: Deutsche Diplomaten im Dritten Reich und in der Bundesrepublik (The Ministry and the Past: German Diplomacy in the Third Reich and the Federal Republic) is an 880-page report released by the German Foreign Office and published by Karl Blessing Verlag on October 28, 2010.
+The Ministry and the Past: German Diplomacy in the Third Reich and the Federal Republic (German: Das Amt und die Vergangenheit: Deutsche Diplomaten im Dritten Reich und in der Bundesrepublik) is an 880-page report released by the German Foreign Office and published by Karl Blessing Verlag on October 28, 2010.
 The report establishes that the Foreign Office was deeply involved in the Holocaust.

-History

 The report was commissioned by former Foreign Minister Joschka Fischer in 2005 and prepared for German Foreign Minister Guido Westerwelle.
 The report's findings were to be incorporated into training for future German diplomats.